mctinker/Map-Tasker/README.md

 ## Known Issues

 - An upgrade to Tcl-tk verison 9 (brew install tcl-tk) may cause an error when importing tkinter.
-If this occurs, upgrade to the latest available version of Python: e.g. if running python 3.12.4, upgrade to 3.12.7 (the latest).
-Otherwise, 'brew uninstall tcl-tk' and 'brew install tcl-tk@8' to revert back to Tcl-tk version 8 for Python version 3.11.
-- Task actions that are specific to Android 15 have not yet been mapped, and will display as such.
+If this occurs, reefer to [Note 3](#3).
 - The background color may not be correct if using the Firefox browser in light mode if the system default is dark mode.
 - Diagram connectors are misaligned if names are in Chinese, Korean or Japanese.
+- The error message 'IMKClient Stall detected, *please Report* your user scenario attaching...' may appear on OS X and it can be ignored.

 ## Contributions